JGCRI/pygcam/docs/source/install.rst

    Don’t install Cygwin's version of python if you’re using Anaconda.
    Installing multiple versions of Python just confuses things.

-Download the appropriate setup.exe version (probably 64-bit).
-Run it and, for most people, you'll just accept all the defaults.
+Download the appropriate ``setup.exe`` version (usually the 64-bit version).
+Run it and, for most people, just accept the defaults.
 You might choose a nearby server for faster downloads.

 I recommend installing just these for now (easy to add more later):